nanoframework/System.IO.Ports/README.md

 {
     if (e.EventType == SerialData.WatchChar)
     {
-        // We have our special character at the end of the transmission }
+        // The specified character was detected when reading from the serialport.
+    }
 }
 ```